Alexandria vs NaturalReader: Which Text-to-Speech Tool Is Better in 2026?

 Adjust your playback speed

 Click the speed control in the Alexandria player.
-The full 0.5x–3x range is available immediately without an account.
+The full 0.5x–5x range is available with a free account (no credit card needed).
 There is no daily cap.
 Start at 1x and move up as your brain adjusts to audio reading.

 5